| An English translation of Poet Nakeerar's ThirumurugAtruppadai

 11. There is reference to nymph-like-damsels who live on the high hills;

-their songs and dances reverberate all over the hills, which are so high that the tall trees there have never been climbed by monkeys, nor the bees ever hum over the flowers blooming at such great heights.
+they are endowed with natural beauty; their rosy feet are adorned with tinkling bells; their hair is elaborately adorned with flowers and gold ornaments; they praise the Lord's flag of rooster by wishing the rooster all victory in the battle against evil forces; their songs and dances reverberate all over the hills, which are so high that the tall trees there have never been climbed by monkeys, nor the bees ever hum over the flowers blooming at such great heights.

 12. Lord Murugan is adorned with the fiery-red-kandha-blossoms and is armed with long-fiery-lance-with-leaf-shaped-head of unfathomable fame, and hence the eternally youthful Lord is known as SevvEl SEy [செவ்வேல் சேய் = 'the Youthful Lord with the red-lance'].
 When the demon SUrapanman assumed a huge form as a human being with the face of a horse, Lord Murugan assumed six different forms and subdued the demon by wielding the fiery-red-lance to split the illusory mango-tree, wherein the demon had hidden, and killed him.
 The victory is celebrated by the devil-woman [பேய் மகள்] performing the thuNangkai-dance [துணங்கைக் கூத்து] on the battle-field.